Maria Fernanda Paes de Barros takes us to a Xingu village where she partakes of the moitará exchange to commission work for her furniture.

 The Beiju Table was created from the emotions experienced, from the admiration felt, from the desire to share so that more people understand, know, value and respect.
 The chosen wood, the brown cabreúva, has the reddish tone of the indigenous skin, tanned by the sun, painted by the annatto.
 Carved in the form of the ceramic pot, with its delicate curvatures, it remains immobile, supported on three bricks with the right angles that transmit a certain solidity and security, despite the fragile connection between them.

 Oh, but what about the fire?
 That magic light that illuminated the scene described in this story?
 It could not be ignored.
-I needed to convey the sense of amazement I felt in that moment.
+I need to convey the sense of amazement I felt in that moment.

 Women in Kaupüna village usually make necklaces with tiny beads, passed in a delicate thread by means of a thin and long needle.
 I lost track of time following the rapid movements of Kayanaku Aweti’s hands making the beads slide slowly, add up in turns and more turns, which sometimes go over two hundred.
-Small beads that are joined by a thread and decorate naked bodies, which dance together in sacred rituals, accompanied by the songs, the sound of flutes and feet as they hit the ground in sync.
+Small beads are joined by a thread and decorate naked bodies, which dance together in sacred rituals, accompanied by the songs, the sound of flutes and feet as they hit the ground in sync.
 It is these necklaces that remain united around the Beiju Table, in up-and-down movements that sometimes overlap, while valuing the identity of each one and the strength of the whole.
 In a way, the women and I carried out another moitará without realizing it.
-An exchange based on trust and admiration, where the women of the village allowed me to translate part of their lives and I paid them homage through the Beiju table.
+The exchange was based on trust and admiration, where the women of the village allowed me to translate part of their lives and I paid them homage through the Beiju table.

 This is the work at Yankatu, a brand created by me, Maria Fernanda Paes de Barros, in 2015, with the purpose of developing projects with artisans throughout Brazil, to add tradition and contemporaneity, maintaining the identity and importance of each party.
 This was the way I found of showing the beauty of Brazilian handicrafts, telling the stories of the artisans who create and keep them alive for generations, sharing knowledge that we often do not learn in school, nor in universities, demonstrating their numerous possibilities of use and the importance of valuing them for the good of the communities that make them, the preservation of nature around them and our feeling of belonging to something greater.